You are your own worst critic.

 Whether our ignored emotions come out unexpectedly in the form of an angry burst of words, or in the form of a panic attack, our emotions are there to be listened to.

-I once heard someone say that when you ignore an emotion it goes down to the basement to lift weights.
+When you ignore an emotion it goes down to the basement to lift weights.
 That is to say, the shunned emotion needs to become stronger in order for you to listen to it.
 And after it lifts those weights it comes back upstairs and makes it’s presence known in an even more obvious way.

 Ignored stress turns into anxiety, and then panic attacks.